DCRC95/HS-HLF/README.md

   - Logs `op=couchdb-dump` entries to the same DR log with the CouchDB endpoint and operator ID.
 - **Operator attribution**: both helpers honour `DR_OPERATOR=<name>` (fallback to `$USER`) so each archive/hash/log entry clearly identifies who executed the run.
 - **Evidence trail**: keep `fabric-dev-network/backups/` (~112 KB for the current set) and the updated `fabric-dev-network/infra/README.md`/`infra/ledger-snapshots.log` in sync or mirror them to your regulated object store per policy.
-- **Runtime reminder**: The CouchDB-enabled network is often left running for validation.
-When testing is complete, run `./network.sh down` (expect the current warning about `peer0.consortiumops`; see `Fixes.md` for context) before handing the environment back.
+- **Runtime reminder**: When testing is complete, run `docker-compose -f compose/compose-test-net.yaml down` before handing the environment back.

 ## Modifying the Network